magnetsystems/r2m-cli/README.md

 ```
 r2m> help -v gen
 ```
+or check the [CLI usage](ttps://github.com/magnetsystems/rest2mobile/wiki/rest2mobile-generate-code-gen) to find out all the options availables.

 Here's a simple example generating the Google distance Mobile API for iOS, Android and Javascript